lifeomic/alpha/README.md

     attempts: 3,        // The number of attempts to make (default 3)
     factor: 2,          // The factor to use for the exponential backoff delay (default 2)
     maxTimeout: 10000,  // The max timeout in milliseconds to delay before the next attempt (default 10000)
-    retryCondition: function (error) { } // Deterines if the error should be retried (default is retry network and 5xx errors)
+    retryCondition: function (error) { } // If function result is truthy, the error will be retried (default is retry network and 5xx errors)
   });
 ```